Nature Inspiration Awards

 The Nature Inspiration Awards recognize individuals and organizations that, through their work or specific projects, encourage Canadians to take an interest in natural history, create links with nature and contribute to its preservation.

-Meet the individuals, organizations and businesses whose outstanding accomplishments have earned them a place on the short list for each award category.
+Meet the individuals, organizations and businesses whose outstanding accomplishments are honoured by the Nature Inspiration Awards.

 This prize is awarded in these categories: